totekuh/totekuh.github.io/_tabs/about.md

 order: 4
 ---

 I work as a penetration tester with the focus on low level security research.
-I like to crunch bytes and stare at the debugger.

 My penetration testing experience is wide-ranging, covering areas like automotive embedded systems, IoT, hardware pentesting and reverse engineering as well as web, network and SE.